 (For further reading on climate change, click here.)

-Sue Landau is a freelance writer and translator based in Paris.
-She worked in financial and business journalism for 25 years at the International Herald Tribune, Reuters and the Investor’s Chronicle, chiefly in London and Paris.
-She reported on energy, new technologies, media and advertising, corporate and industry issues, wealth management and investment, and regional development.
+Sue Landau is a retired journalist and translator based in Paris, France.
+Her editing and reporting career was mainly in financial and business journalism at the International Herald Tribune, Reuters and the Investor’s Chronicle.
+Among other topics, she covered energy, new technologies, media and advertising, corporate and industry issues, wealth management and investment, and regional development.
+She now contributes articles on climate change issues to News Decoder.
+For a profile of Landau, click here.